Ahmed-M-Aboutaleb/Algorithms/README.md

 # Algorithms Course

-This repository is dedicated to the Algorithms course as part of the Computer Science major.
-It contains all the necessary materials, code, and resources to understand and practice various algorithms.
+This repository contains explaining of various algorithms in C++.
+It is created by me a CS major student who is eager to learn and understand Algorithms.

 ## Course Content